cjaiello/Analyzing-29-Years-of-Jeopardy-Questions/README.md

 9	Project Schedule

-Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.
-Write this in terms of weekly deadlines.

 Week	Feature(s)

 Nov 17th – Nov 24th 	Develop functions to create the various visualizations needed, and preprocess the data set